Skip to main content

 Plan for timing variance: listing visibility can take days to weeks, and Ingram sales profit can remain pending for about 90 days before moving to Completed.

 Before launch, save four artifacts in the edition folder: distribution-toggle screenshots, a metadata parity check against your master sheet, each platform's first report/export location, and a dated policy recheck note.
-Keep a standing placeholder such as "verify current policy pages before launch and on recurring cadence."
+Keep a standing policy-verification note for the official policy pages to check before launch and on a recurring cadence.
 Lulu's Global Distribution basics page, for example, shows a modification timestamp of Mon, Mar 23, 2026 at 4:14 PM.

 If you want a deeper platform comparison before assigning ownership, see The Best Platforms for Self-Publishing Your Book.